exa18/swcGalaxyMapSearcher/README.md

 ```
 CREATE TABLE `surface` ( `planetID` INT NOT NULL , `planetCaption` TEXT NOT NULL , `planetPosition` TEXT NOT NULL ) ENGINE = InnoDB;
 ```
+## Performance
+1. Read systems and its inside takes: ~4,5 minutes